 For a full guide to doing keto in Hong Kong and what local foods you should be seeking and avoiding, we’ve dived into the subject further.
 Although you might have to eschew some of the traditional fares such as noodle and rice dishes, and dumplings are off the menu, you won’t starve and indeed can eat rather well, doing keto in the city.

-How do I do keto on a budget in Hong Kong?
+How to follow a keto diet on a budget in Hong Kong

 Doing keto won’t be cheap anywhere in the world, and Hong Kong is no exception.
-Once you know how to do it and where to shop for it, you need to learn how to find the best value keto products in the city.
+So, once you understand the rules of keto, you need to learn how to find the best value keto products in the city.

 - Buying in bulk

 - Working with cheap keto foods like eggs and pork

-For more snippets of insight into how to do keto on a budget whilst living in Hong Kong, including some product recommendations we’ve tried ourselves from The Store, read through our budget keto guide.
+For more snippets of insight into how to do keto on a budget whilst living in Hong Kong, including some product recommendations we’ve tried ourselves from The Store, read through our guide on how to do keto on a budget.

 As easy as keto is, gluten-free in Hong Kong can be a real challenge.
 So many of the standard foods in Hong Kong have gluten; you need to put in some effort to find food that really fits your needs.

 - The Store HK – we love this online store for its pricing and a huge variety of top health food brands.
-They don’t have a brick-and-mortar store that keeps costs low, and they have loads of Gluten-free products certified in Australia, the US, and New Zealand.
+They don’t have a brick-and-mortar store that keeps costs low, and they have loads of Gluten-free products certified from Australia, the US, and New Zealand.

 - Little Giant supermarket – located in Causeway Bay, it’s a health and organic food shop that you can actually go in and check out the range.